gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2024-05-29-emptying-innovation.markdown

 - science
 - policy
 blog: true
-last_modified_at: 2024-05-29 13:44
+last_modified_at: 2024-05-29 15:12
 ---

 [![A screenshot of a Twitter poll, question: What's your favourite tech innovation? possible answers: Illegal cab company, Illegal hotel chain, fake money for criminals or plagiarism machine"](/assets/images/2024-05-29-innovation.png)](/assets/images/2024-05-29-innovation.png)

 _**tl;dr**: metrics-obsessed capitalism is the reason why we can't have nice things – and [watch @tante's talk](https://www.youtube.com/watch?v=j9ksU67EW6I)_

 Back in Paris, I was semi-joking with friends about how the rate of technological innovations seem to have slowed down or come to a halt.
-The last "big" innovation that we could think about were smartphones, as carrying the internet permanently in our pockets was quite change.
+The last "big" innovation that we could think about were smartphones, as carrying the internet permanently in our pockets was quite a change.
 But ever since, it mostly felt like minor variations on existing themes, as poked fun at in the post above.
 Which, in itself, is old news of course, the _"it's like X but for Y"_-startup meme (think _"it's like Uber but for dogs_") goes back at least to the early 2010s if not more.

 At this year's _[re:publica](https://re-publica.com/en)_, [tante](https://tldr.nettime.org/@tante) gave a great talk titled _Empty Innovation: What are we even doing?_ ([available on YouTube](https://www.youtube.com/watch?v=j9ksU67EW6I)) that explores this phenomenon in more depth, and is more than worth the 30 minutes of your time.
 In brief, tante argues that we're living in an _age of stagnation_ where we might feel like there is a barrage of progress we have to adapt to all the time but in reality there is not any effective change.